I am but a poor minstrel standing by the wayside, singing the song of Somebody greater than myself , to passersby who would care to listen...

 Palawan had been under heavy rains since last December, according to Yumul.
 Western Visayas has received light rains at the start of the year, but since last week, the precipitation has not abated, but even intensified, he said.

 The cloud band from the cold front is expected to stay over Western Visayas until the middle of this week.
 These regions will experience rains until March, Yumul said.
+Swift change

 The changes in weather patterns have been swift, the PAGASA chief said.
 “Monitoring cannot be done daily anymore.
 What is true now may not be true in an hour,” Yumul said.

 Manila, for instance, was only supposed to experience a “drizzle” last weekend.
 But in a matter of hours, the northeast monsoon moved upward, allowing the tail end of the cold front to hover above the city, bringing moderate rains, he said.
+Contrary to forecast

 In contrast, Mindanao was relatively clear last weekend, contrary to the forecast, Yumul said.